mitya777/mitya777.github.io/_posts/2014-01-04-the-simplest-javascript-closure.md

 tags: []
 ---

 Understanding javascript closures has become a right of passage for javascript developers.
-And so I embark.
+And so I embark on this rite:

 ```javascript
     var x = 0;